1971 shooting of Dallas police officers: Rodriguez family controversy and Latino-American community relations

 Following the shooting, Sheriff Clarence Jones claimed that the Rodriguez apartment raid was not a mistake, and that he had evidence proving that Rodriguez was a heroin supplier for Guzman and Lopez.
 On Wednesday, February 24, District Attorney Henry Wade stated that it would be impossible to charge Rodriguez as a narcotics pusher unless drugs were found at the apartment or he had sold drugs to an undercover agent.
 No drugs were found in the Rodriguez apartment, and Rodriguez had not sold drugs to an undercover agent.
 Jones, however, claimed that an informant notified the police that Guzman and Lopez were at the Rodriguez apartment and that the police announced themselves at the apartment in Spanish and English.
 Dallas Legal Services Project director Ed Polk acted as attorney for Thomas Rodriguez.
 Polk had demanded that the Sheriff file charges against Rodriguez or retract his claims of Rodriguez being the drug seller to Guzman.
 Sheriff Jones did not file formal charges against Rodriguez, and instead gave his evidence over to the grand jury.

 Rodriguez was given a $1,000 bond by Judge P. T. Scales.
 A grand jury was gathered in March to determine the Guzman and Lopez indictment, and to determine whether or not to indict Thomas Rodriguez on charges of assault to murder a police officer and the sale of heroin.
 A federal narcotics agent testified regarding the accusations.

 On February 26, Dallas deputy Tom Barker was heard by journalists as claiming that the entire neighborhood where Guzman and Lopez lived were aware of the murders beforehand.
-This comment, which was interpreted as indicting the largely Mexican-American community in West Dallas, was sharply criticized by community leaders such as Dallas City Councilwoman Anita Martinez.
+This comment, which was interpreted as indicting the largely Latino-American community in West Dallas, was sharply criticized by community leaders such as Dallas City Councilwoman Anita Martinez.
 Al Lipscomb also worked to defend the family and community.